 |Delta IV Medium Rocket DSCS|

-Here is an interesting excerpt from the third volume of pastor Kim's book, Baptized by Blazing Fire.
-One of pastor Kim's church members, named Lee, Haak-Sung, gave this testimony called, "A Prayer That Soars High Up To Heaven."
+Here is an interesting excerpt from the third volume of brother Kim's book, Baptized by Blazing Fire.
+One of brother Kim's church members, named Lee, Haak-Sung, gave this testimony called, "A Prayer That Soars High Up To Heaven."

 While I was praying, Jesus came to me and He passed between all the praying individuals, and smiled, while mumbling under His breath.
 “I want to especially see whose prayer will soar highest to heaven, so let’s see,” and as soon as He said this, every single one of us simultaneously began to pray, trying to be filled with blazing fire of the Holy Spirit.
 I felt like we were firing a pistol of prayer.